OlegPeunov/OlegPeunov/README.md

 ## 👨‍💻 About Me

-Senior Frontend Engineer with experience in building scalable, high-performance web applications using React.js, Next.js, TypeScript, Redux Toolkit, and modern frontend architectures.
+Frontend engineer focused on building fast, maintainable, and scalable web applications with React.js, Next.js, and TypeScript.

-I enjoy solving complex UI challenges, optimizing application performance, designing reusable architectures, and creating developer-friendly experiences.
+I enjoy solving complex UI problems, improving performance, and creating clean, reusable solutions that make products easier to build and maintain.

 ## 📫 Contact Me